 How do you handle marketing in times of crisis?
 This is a question we really haven’t thought a lot about beyond natural disasters.
 Traditionally, the American market deals with crises that are more focused, either in a shorter time frame or a specific part of the market receiving the impact.
 This year has changed that precedent.
-From pandemics elections, mass protests to the unfortunate riots that have emerged from peaceful demonstrations, the norm of the market for small business owners now seems to be crisis.
+From pandemics elections, and mass protests to the unfortunate riots that have emerged from peaceful demonstrations, the norm of the market for small business owners now seems to be in crisis.

 But what do we do in times like these?
 There aren’t a lot of great resources or historical precedents to follow when it comes to marketing in times of longer-term crises.
 Our team has been helping small business owners this entire time, and we’ve learned a few lessons that we wanted to share with you here.

 We often counsel our children to think before they speak.
 The same is true with your marketing.
 When approaching marketing during a time of crisis, consider if you have anything that needs to be said.
 Your messaging, as a business owner, should always be designed to provide value to your customers.
 You very well may have valuable information to help customers during a crisis.
 We often talk about setting up communication plans during storm season, because it’s something we have a lot of experience with.
 If you have something similarly valuable during a crisis, share it, and create that value.

 If, on the other hand, you’re just chasing a trend, we recommend you stick to your more traditional messaging and keep serving your customers.

 How Should You Communicate?